Frequently Asked Questions

 All Open Assistant code is licensed under Apache 2.0.
 This means it is available for a wide range of uses including commercial use.

-The Open Assistant data is released under a Creative Commons license allowing a wide range of uses including commercial use.
+The Open Assistant data is released under Apache-2.0 allowing a wide range of uses including commercial use.

 Who is behind Open Assistant?